 Some reports may qualify as "whistleblowing" under the applicable local law, which transposes the European directive 2019/1937 known as "Sapin 2".
 In such cases, a dedicated whistleblower protection procedure is put in place and followed.
-Outside the cases provided for by law, the report is qualified and treated as a "complaint".
+Outside the cases provided for by law, the alert is qualified and treated as a "complaint".

-For some of Colisée's legal entities, the filing of alerts, managed under the supervision of a whistleblowing officer, has been assigned to a law firm specialising in the qualification and processing of alerts.
+For some of Colisée's legal entities, the classification of alerts, managed by a "Warning Referent", has been entrusted to a law firm specializing in the qualification and processing of alerts.